-The most recent inspection of the home was an unannounced care inspection undertaken on 23 January 2018.
-Other than those actions detailed in the QIP no further actions were required to be taken.
+No further actions were required to be taken following the most recent inspection on 7 September 2017.
 Enforcement action did not result from the findings of this inspection.

 5.0 How we inspect

 Prior to the inspection a range of information relevant to the home was reviewed.
 This included the following: